-Ratio 2015 2014 2013 Explanation Average Toll per Transaction - Turnpike 4.49 4.47 4.48 Average toll per transaction is calculated by dividing toll revenue by the number of toll transactions.
-The average toll per transaction increased slightly from 2014 to 2015 and from 2013 to 2014.
-This indicates that there were slightly higher vehicle miles travelled each year and longer average trip lengths on the roadway.
-Average Toll per Transaction - 1.10 1.10 1.10 The average toll per transaction on the Parkway remained unchanged over the three year period.
-Accordingly, on average, the composition of toll
+Ratio 2016 2015 2014 Explanation Average Toll per Transaction - Turnpike 4.48 4.49 4.47 Average toll per transaction is calculated by dividing toll revenue by the number of toll transactions.
+With no change in the toll rates the slight decline in the average toll per transaction in 2016 indicates that the average trip lengths per transaction decreased marginally in 2016 as compared to 2015.
+Overall there is no significant change in the average toll per transaction from 2014 to 2016.
+Average Toll per Transaction - Parkway 1.09 1.10 1.10 The average toll per transaction on the Parkway remained essentially unchanged over the three year period with a slight decrease in 2016.
+Accordingly, on average, the composition of toll transactions by barrier and class remained constant over the three year period.